BeanyTheCoder/react-signup-form/README.md

 This project is licensed under the [LICENSE](link-to-license-file).

-## Acknowledgments (Optional) 🙏
+## Acknowledgments 🙏

 Thanks to [Fireship](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA) for inspiration for the design of the signup form

 ## Contact 📧

-For any questions or feedback, feel free to reach out to us at alexanderafoko@gmail.com
+For any questions or feedback, feel free to reach out to me at alexanderafoko@gmail.com